matthewjdenny/GERGM/cran-comments.md

 * removed header calls to math.h and cmath .
 * removed the call to the ceil() function in the C++ code and replaced with a call in R code.
+* included using std::xyz statements where applicable in C++ code.